RaviAmane/SOR-API/README.md

 ﻿# System Of Records (SOR) API
-> Best Practices for RESTful API Design using RAML
+> Best Practices for RESTful API Design using RAML.
+Sample implementation using Mulesoft Anypoint Studio.

 This is an example API design using RAML.
 The implementation of this API using Mulesoft Studio is coming soon.
 In its current state, the project demonstrates the following: